 - Bulky weight Velvet yarn Small bow - Ch.
 16 for 3 rows with H hook.

-- Caron Simply Soft – 3″ bow for clip or headband – Ch.
+- Caron Simply Soft - 3" bow for clip or headband - Ch.
 30 for 10 rows with E hook.
-(White down below, can be used for a bigger bow for headband or 2.25 alligator clip?
+(White down below, can be used for a bigger bow for a headband or 2.25 alligator clip?

-I still have this previous bow pattern is is smaller than the ones mentioned above.
+I still have this previous bow pattern, it is smaller than the ones mentioned above.